groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.14 =
+* Fixed text color picker from simple editor not working, again.
+* Added filter to email blocks to make it easier to add custom blocks.

 = 0.9.13 =
 * Added simple editor to the form fill benchmark.
 Buttons now allow the user to quickly add standard fields to the forms without the need to view complete documentation.
 * Fixed bug in form address field that caused a warning